 - 1. An improved quality of basic education. - 2.
 A long and healthy life for all South Africans. - 3.
 All South Africans should be safe and feel safe. - 4.
 Decent employment through inclusive growth. - 5.
 A skilled and capable workforce to support an inclusive growth path. - 6.
 An efficient, competitive and responsive economic infrastructure network. - 7.
 Vibrant, equitable, sustainable rural communities with food security for all. - 8.
 Sustainable human settlements and an improved quality of household life. - 9.
 A responsive, accountable, effective and efficient local government system. - 10.
-Environmental assets and natural resources that are well protected and enhanced. - A better Africa and a better world as a result of South Africa's contributions to global relations. - 12.
+Environmental assets and natural resources that are well protected and enhanced. - 11.
+A better Africa and a better world as a result of South Africa's contributions to global relations. - 12.
 An efficient and development-oriented public service and an empowered, fair and inclusive citizenship. - 13.
 An inclusive and responsive social protection system. - 14.
 Transforming society and uniting the country.

-on these outcomes have been concluded between the President and national ministers.
-National Outcome Nine (9) commits the Minister of Cooperative Governance and Traditional Affairs to develop a local government system which is responsive, accountable, effective, and efficient.
+responsive, accountable, effective, and efficient.
 In line with Outcome 9, Newcastle Municipality's IDP responds directly to issues facing the area and its communities with the aim of rendering local government services efficiently and effectively.